bnallamo/Readmissions-Deep-Learning-Project-PLOS-One/README.md

 This paper is available at: *[link will be added after publication]*

-The final paper and supplemntary materials can be found in [Manuscript and Supplement](https://github.com/bnallamo/Readmissions-Deep-Learning-Project-PLOS-One/tree/master/Manuscript%20and%20Supplement)
+The final paper and supplementary materials can be found in [Manuscript and Supplement](https://github.com/bnallamo/Readmissions-Deep-Learning-Project-PLOS-One/tree/master/Manuscript%20and%20Supplement)

 This study was conducted with support from [MiCHAMP](https://michamp.med.umich.edu).